ABOUT

 THE ARTIST

 Abbie Preston Edmonson is a ceramic artist and object maker.
 She is the owner and creator of Box Sparrow Studio, a Houston-based brand creating ceramic works, and co-owner of HTX Clay, a membership-based ceramic studio in Houston Northside neighborhood.
 Abbie has exhibited at the Houston Center for Contemporary Craft (2021) after completing a three-month residency in ceramics, at San Angelo Museum of Fine Arts (2020), MWSU Clay Guild in Missouri (2019), The Capsule Gallery in Houston (2016) and more.
-Abbie received a BFA in ceramics and a secondary in painting at Valdosta State University.
-She is currently an MFA sculpture candidate at The University of Houston.
+Abbie received a BFA in ceramics with a secondary in painting at Valdosta State University in 2009, and her MFA in sculpture at The University of Houston in 2025.

 THE WORK

-My practice is an exploration of alchemy, the transformation, and reordering of materials through found objects, clay, charcoal, wood, fiber, and light.
-Through this process of destruction and reconstruction, I examine themes of melancholy, impermanence, fragility, and resurrection.
+My practice is an exploration of alchemy, an unraveling and reshaping of what was.
+Clay, charcoal, wood, paper, and light become vessels for transformation.
+Through this process of destruction and reconstruction, I examine themes of melancholy, impermanence, fragility, and resurrection—tracing how what once felt broken can still hold wholeness.

 P1380368crop.jpg